 Where do you feel first kicks?

 So where do you feel quickening in pregnancy?

 Most of our mamas on Peanut have said that their felt baby’s first movements lower in their abdomen ‒ like a quiver in their uterus.

 How long after quickening do you feel kicks?

-After you’ve felt the flutters, you can expect the more established movement to occur around week 24, with the relatively big prods and jabs kicking in around week 28.
+After you’ve felt the flutters of quickening in pregnancy, you can expect the more established movement to occur around week 24, with the relatively big prods and jabs kicking in around week 28.

 To recap, how and when you experience quickening in pregnancy will almost certainly be unique to your pregnancy journey.

 You might notice a little flutter, or you might mistake it for gas or hunger, only to be startled a few weeks later by a mini kung fu kick.